 June will continue with her professional development and is scheduled to undertake two Simply Behaviour courses, a Canine Confidence TTouch course, and the Emotional Healing Course and BFF Award, both through the ISCP.
 She is also about to apply for Full Membership of INTO Dogs.

 June lives in Wiltshire with her husband Andrew and their two dogs, Monty, a white German Shepherd adopted at 12 weeks of age, and Robbie, a black Labrador.

 You can find out more on June’s website.

 June has several roles within the ISCP.
-As a Director, she’s our Vice Principal and helps to run the ISCP.
-June’s also one of our two secretaries (Clare being the other), so is your first point of contact for
+She’s our Vice Principal and helps to run the ISCP.
+June’s also one of our two secretaries (Teresa being the other), so is your first point of contact for